liloheinrich/ISIM/README.md

 -------------------------

+## Course Details

+The course website and textbook can be found [here](http://faculty.olin.edu/bstorey/isim.asp) for reference.

 The course goals are to:

 - teach the basic concepts and skills related to building and analyzing analog circuits